minibolt-guide/minibolt/guide/system/remote-access.md

 ## Find your PC

-The Pi is starting and gets a new address from your home network.
+Your Personal Computer is starting and gets a new address from your home network.
 Give it a few minutes to come to life.

 * On your regular computer, open the Terminal (also known as "command line").
   Here are a few links with additional details how to do that for [Windows](https://www.computerhope.com/issues/chusedos.htm){:target="_blank"}, [MacOS](https://macpaw.com/how-to/use-terminal-on-mac){:target="_blank"} and [Linux](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/){:target="_blank"}.

-* Try to ping the Raspberry Pi using the hostname you configured above (e.g., `raspibolt`).
+* Try to ping the Personal Computer using the hostname you configured above (e.g., `minibolt`).
   Press `Ctrl`-`C` to interrupt.

   ```sh